-Group 1 Group 2 bus and lorry car and motorcycle Must not drive but need not notify Must not drive and must notify the DVLA. the DVLA.
-Driving may resume after at least Licence will be refused or revoked.
-1 week provided there is no other Driving may be relicensed after at least disqualifying condition.
-6 weeks and if: the requirements for exercise or other functional tests can be met (see Appendix C, page 108) there is no other disqualifying condition.
+Group 1 Group 2 car and motorcycle bus and lorry Must not drive for at least 1 week Must not drive and must notify but need not notify the DVLA. the DVLA.
+Driving may resume after 1 week Licence will be refused or revoked. provided there is no other disqualifying May be relicensed/licensed after at condition. least 6 weeks if: the requirements for exercise or other functional tests can be met (see Appendix C, page 118) there is no other disqualifying condition.